Toward a Spectral Theory of Cellular Sheaves: Preliminaries

 \section{Preliminaries}

-\subsection{Cell complexes}
+\subsection{Cell Complexes}

-\begin{defn} A \style{regular cell complex} is a topological space $X$ with a decomposition into subspaces $\{X_\alpha\}_{\alpha \in P_X}$ satisfying the following conditions: \begin{enumerate} \item For each $x \in X$, every sufficiently small neighborhood of $x$ intersects finitely many $X_\alpha$. \item For all $\alpha,\beta$, $\overline{X_\alpha} \cap X_\beta \neq \varnothing$ only if $X_\beta \subseteq \overline{X_\alpha}$. \item Every $X_\alpha$ is homeomorphic to $\R^{n_\alpha}$ for some $n_\alpha$. \item For every $\alpha$, there is a homeomorphism of a closed ball in $\R^{n_\alpha}$ to $\overline{X_\alpha}$ that maps the interior of the ball homeomorphically onto $X_\alpha$. \end{enumerate} \end{defn} Condition (2) implies that the set $P_X$ has a poset structure, given by $\beta \leq \alpha$ iff $X_\beta \subseteq \overline{X_\alpha}$.
+\begin{definition} A \style{regular cell complex} is a topological space $X$ with a partition into subspaces $\{X_\alpha\}_{\alpha \in P_X}$ satisfying the following conditions: \begin{enumerate} \item For each $x \in X$, every sufficiently small neighborhood of $x$ intersects finitely many $X_\alpha$. \item For all $\alpha,\beta$, $\overline{X_\alpha} \cap X_\beta \neq \varnothing$ only if $X_\beta \subseteq \overline{X_\alpha}$. \item Every $X_\alpha$ is homeomorphic to $\R^{n_\alpha}$ for some $n_\alpha$. \item For every $\alpha$, there is a homeomorphism of a closed ball in $\R^{n_\alpha}$ to $\overline{X_\alpha}$ that maps the interior of the ball homeomorphically onto $X_\alpha$. \end{enumerate} \end{definition} Condition (2) implies that the set $P_X$ has a poset structure, given by $\beta \leq \alpha$ iff $X_\beta \subseteq \overline{X_\alpha}$.
 This is known as the \style{face poset} of $X$.
 The regularity condition (4) implies that all topological information about $X$ is encoded in the poset structure of $P_X$.
 For our purposes, we will identify a regular cell complex with its face poset, writing the incidence relation $\beta\,\face\,\alpha$.
-The class of posets that arise in this way can be characterized combinatorially \cite{bjorner_posets_1984}.
+The class of posets that arise in this way can be characterized combinatorially~\cite{bjorner_posets_1984}.
 For our purposes, a morphism of cell complexes is a morphism of posets between their face incidence posets that arises from a continuous map between their associated topological spaces.
 In particular, morphisms of simplicial and cubical complexes will qualify as morphisms of regular cell complexes.

 The class of regular cell complexes includes simplicial complexes, cubical complexes, and so-called multigraphs (as 1-dimensional cell complexes).
 As nearly every space that can be characterized combinatorially can be represented as a regular cell complex, these will serve well as a default class of spaces over which to develop a combinatorial spectral theory of sheaves.
-We note that the spectral theory of complexes has heretofore been largely restricted to the study of simplicial complexes \cite{SBHLJ}.
-A number of our results will specialize to results about the spectra of regular cell complexes by consideration of the constant sheaf.
+We note that the spectral theory of complexes has heretofore been largely restricted to the study of simplicial complexes~\cite{schaub_random_2018}.
+A number of our results will specialize to results about the spectra of Hodge Laplacians of regular cell complexes by restricting to the constant sheaf.